phpactor/worse-reflection/README.md

 refactoring tool.
 And is therefore driven by that use case.

 If you want comprehsnsive reflection, use BetterReflection.
-If you want faster class-based reflection with no support and frequent BC breaks, then you can use this one.
+If you want faster reflection including type/value flow with no support and frequent BC breaks, then you can use this one (note that I havn't benchmarked BR in sometime, it may well be faster now).

 ## Usage